HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

   )
 }}

-We also see that the source element is most often used with just one element (50% of all video tags).
-Only 10% of videos have 2 or more video sources named.
+We also see that the `<source>` element is most often used with just one element (50% of all `<video>` tags).
+Only 10% of `<video>` elements have 2 or more video sources named.
 By a 3:1 ratio, 2 is more common than 3 sources, and then there is a small selection of more than 3 (there is one video with 48 sources!).

 Let's look at the videos that use 2 sources.
 Here are the top 10 occurrences: